Multi-agent Reinforcement Learning: A Comprehensive Survey: Prospects of MARL

+The practice of offline learning with MARL adopts much of the same ideas from single-agent offline RL, existing in the form of behavior regularization and conservatism \cite{pan2022plan}, but with further considerations required to mitigate underlying issues that come along with the mixture of offline RL and MAS, such as the propagation of extrapolation error \cite{yang2021believe} and agent-wise imbalances within the offline data \cite{tian2023learning}.

-\subsubsection{Agent Awareness}
+\subsection{Agent Awareness}

-Agents can exhibit different degrees of awareness of other agents, which can be classified into three categories: independent, tracking, and agent-aware \citep{Busoniu2008ComprehensiveSurvey}.
+Agents can exhibit different degrees of awareness of other agents, which can be classified into three categories: independent, tracking, and agent-aware \cite{Busoniu2008ComprehensiveSurvey}.
 The selection of an awareness level involves unique considerations, advantages, and challenges, contingent upon the specific nature of the interaction and the task.
-At each level, a trade-off between stability and adaptability becomes evident.
+At each level, a trade-off between stability and adaptability is made.

 \begin{definition} [Stability and Adaptability] Stability focuses on achieving convergence to a stationary policy $\pi$, while adaptability aims to maintain or improve performance in the face of changes in other agents' behaviors. \end{definition}